 Take for example the Los Angeles Lakers playing against the Oklahoma City Thunder.
 The total over/under will be 215.
 You have to bet whether the Lakers and Thunder will score combined over or under 215 points.

 Factor in different circumstances.
 If superstars are hurt on both teams, and the over/under seems pretty high, you might place your bets on “under.”
 If superstars are playing lights-out of late, and the over/under seems too low, you might place your bets on “over.”

 4. Take decimal odds into account.

-Beside every point spread, money spread, and total (over/under) is a number in decimal form.
+Besides every point spread, money spread, and total (over/under) is a number in decimal form.
 Decimal odds are always written as positive numbers, never negative.
 For example, next to the New England Patriots point spread (-8.5) is a decimal figure of 2.798.
-Then imagine that you bet 0.1 bitcoins (BTC) on the the Patriots point spread that week on an online website.
-Multiply the bitcoins you bet by the decimal figure, and that is how many bitcoins you will win, if you betted correctly.
+Then imagine that you bet 0.1 bitcoins (BTC) on the Patriots point spread that week on an online website.
+Multiply the bitcoins you bet by the decimal figure, and that is how many bitcoins you will win if you bet correctly.